 - one of you must have lived in PEI for at least the past year

-- you and your spouse need to have settled issues around the division of property, child custody, child and spousal support
+- you and your spouse need to have settled division of property, parenting arrangements, child support and spousal support

 Child of the Marriage definition

 According to the Divorce Act, a child of the marriage means a child of the two spouses who is under the age of majority and who is still in their care, or a child who has reached the age of majority but is unable to live independently because of an illness, disability, or other cause.
 A child of the marriage can be a child for whom both spouses are their parents or a child for whom one or both spouses stand in the place of a parent.
 This also includes any children of the couple born before the marriage.

 Children over the age of majority who are in post-secondary education may still be considered dependent if they are under the age of 25.
 If you are unsure whether your children are considered dependent, please contact us before ordering the divorce kit.

 Order the Uncontested Divorce Kit Online